chivandikwa/gatsby-casper/src/content/how-you-do-something-is-how-you-do-everything.md

 Similarly, this is how we can guarantee that we remain committed to delivering at the highest standard across the board.
 Once the quality is baked into our minds and there is no tolerance for dropping the ball you will notice consistency, a sort of synergy even within teams as more projects and challenges are taken on.
 These are a few heuristics to evaluate when this is going well:

 - Communication is healthy.
-We engage in a professional and expressive manner that cultivates strong relations.
+We engage professionally and expressively cultivating strong relations.
 We return every phone call and reply to every message and email.
 We express ourselves with empathy and respect.
 - Delivery is done once and well.
 We do not scurry through delivery only to have to rework things at the expense of the next commitment.
 - Processes are regularly reviewed and evaluated to ensure that no broken windows are ignored.
 This is key to preserving this mindset at least long enough to make it a habit.
 - Doing things well does not have a big impact on the effort or time required to deliver, especially when repeated.

-“How you do anything, is how you do everything” has become a favored quote of mine, and really by contemplating on this often and acting I feel it has served me well.
+“How you do anything, is how you do everything” has become a favoured quote of mine, and really by contemplating on this often and acting I feel it has served me well.
 An early experience that helped me to always aspire to do all things well was participating in athletics back in my high school days.
 I aimed to improve my 100m sprint time and what I noticed in my attempts was that I could not "just" improve it.
 To achieve that I had to improve everything it took to do the dash, even if by a teeny bit.
 Surprisingly that meant a whole lot of things would require attention like how well my start was, my stamina, rest, and diet, and many more had to be improved.
 Interestingly some of the things I had initially put off as being insignificant turned out to have the greatest impact and the success in addressing those created a habit for me to pursue the other changes with the right attitude.
 Soon I was applying this mindset to my academics, relationships, parenting, and work with similar success.

 Contemplate this and see what you can apply to yourself or your team.
 Here are a few questions that may guide you in that process: